ShouldApplyShouldApply

 How to Know If an Interview Went Well

 The signals job seekers use to read interviews are mostly noise.
-Here's which signals actually predict callbacks — and which ones don't mean anything at all.
+Which signals actually predict callbacks and which mean nothing.

 1Most interview signals are noise